Jared Tallent: Athletics career

 At the 2012 London Olympics, Tallent finished 7th in the 20 km walk.
 A week later he won the gold medal in the 50 km walk in a personal best time and Olympic Record of 3:36:53.
 Tallent was initially awarded the silver medal, but on 24 March 2016 the Court of Arbitration for Sport disqualified all results, in the period from 20 August 2009 to 15 October 2012, of doper Sergey Kirdyapkin, who had been the first walker across the line.
-Tallent received his gold medal for the 2012 Olympics on 17 June 2016 in a special ceremony.
+Tallent received his gold medal for the 2012 Olympics on 17 June 2016 in a special ceremony held in Melbourne.

 Tallent won the bronze medal in the Men's 50 km walk at the 2013 IAAF World Athletics Championships in Moscow, Russia.
 It was his second world championships medal.
 In 2015, Tallent won his third World Championships medal with silver in the 50 km walk at the 2015 IAAF World Championships in Beijing, China.

 At the 2016 IAAF World Race Walking Cup in Rome, Italy, Tallent was initially awarded the silver medal behind Alex Schwazer, the 2008 Olympic gold medallist who had just returned from a four-year doping ban.
 However, in August 2016 the Court of Arbitration for Sport disqualified Schwazer from 1 January 2016, due to him yet again failing a drug test and Tallent was retrospectively awarded the gold medal.

 At the 2016 Rio Olympics, he won the silver medal in the Men's 50 km walk.
 As a result of winning four Olympic medals, he became Australia's most prolific Olympic male track and field medallist.

 Tallent withdrew from the 50 km walk at the 2017 World Championships in Athletics due to a hamstring injury.